hoanvu/ml_algorithms/README.md

-# Machine Learning Algorithms from scratch in Python
+# Machine Learning Algorithms implementation in Python
-### My implementation from scratch some machine learning algorithms using Python
+### My implementation of some machine learning algorithms from scratch using Python

 Each algorithm is stored in a separate directory that contains a notebook and a .py file.
 - The notebook is used to explain how the algorithm is implemented